homearanya/satrails/src/pages/blog/posts/2024-11-15-cycle-adventures-in-the-midlands.md

 ![Bramleigh Manor](/img/bramleigh.jpg "Bramleight manor - KZN Cycle Tour")

-In the morning the brave cyclists faced the long 35km ride ride through the Kamberg Reserve  to Highmoor and the Kamberg caves.
+In the morning the cyclists faced the long 35km ride ride through the Kamberg Reserve  to Highmoor and the Kamberg caves.
 After a well earned rest break we walked another 4 km to the Game Pass Shelter cave, so named because it lies along the former migratory route of antelope.

 ![Kamberg Break](/img/kamberg_break.jpg "Kamberg Rest Break - KZN Cycle Tour")